Skip to main content

 end

 This simplified example shows how to trap exceptions from resources using normal Ruby syntax and to clean up the resource.
-Without unified mode, this syntax is impossible.
+Without Unified Mode, this syntax is impossible.
 Normally when the execute resources are parsed, they only create the objects in the resource_collection to later be evaluated so that no exception is thrown while Ruby is parsing the action block.
 Every action is delayed to the later converge phase.
-In unified mode, the resource runs when Ruby is done parsing its block, so exceptions happen in-line with Ruby parsing and the rescue clause now works as expected.
+In Unified Mode, the resource runs when Ruby is done parsing its block, so exceptions happen in-line with Ruby parsing and the rescue clause now works as expected.

 Actions on Later Resources